xmas-ar/xNMS/docs/source/inventory/devices.md

 ## Overview

-A Device represents a piece of network equipment that is managed by eNMS.
+A Device represents a piece of network equipment that is managed by xNMS.

 ![Devices Table](../_static/inventory/devices/devices_table_1.png)